Zulinlo/credit-card-form/README.md

-# React app for a credit card form with visualiser
+# Credit card form with visualiser

-Uses AWS amplify for backend storage
+Uses AWS amplify for backend storage\
+A react app